 Some would say that my dad’s slow descent into oblivion was a tragedy.
-I prefer to view it as the natural unfolding of a Divine plan, the details of which I am not privy to.
+I prefer to view it as the natural unfolding of a divine plan, the details of which I am not privy to.
 From the very start, as his mental capacities diminished, my mother, sister, and I surrendered to the process.
 Clinging to any expectations would have been counterproductive.
 Instead, we focused our attention simply on loving him in the moments we had together.

 At one point he jerked up his head, and for a moment, his panicked eyes were filled with terror.
-In a soothing voice, I told him that it was okay, that I was here, and that everything would be all right.
+In a soothing voice, I told him that it was okay, that I was there, and that everything would be all right.
 The fear passed from his eyes and he lowered his head to the pillow.
 I remember feeling honored that I could comfort him in his hour of need.

 Soon, the family gathered around his bed and the vigil began.
 One minute before midnight, the changeless, eternal essence of who he was burst forth, free to soar once again.
 Hours later, alone and in silent gratitude, I hit my knees and thanked God for giving me the gift of being my father’s son.